Optimal-size clique transversals in chordal graphs: Clique transversals in chordal graphs

-We now process all the nodes of $T'$, except for $u_0,\ldots,u_{4-k}$, using the basic algorithm.
-Let $v'$ be the vertex of $U'\setminus U$, $v''$ the vertex of $U''\setminus U$, $v_1,\ldots,v_3$ the vertices of $U\cap U'$ and $v_{4-k},\ldots,v_{6-k}$ the vertices of $U\cap U''$.
-Note that neither $v'$ nor $v''$ can be contained in a distingushed tuple.
-If any vertex from $v_1,\ldots,v_{6-k}$ is contained in either at least three distinguished triples, or a distinguished pair and another distinguished tuple, color that vertex red and remove the \zloty{}s assigned to it, including the distinguished tuples containing it.
+We now process all the nodes of $T'$ except for $w$, $u'$ and $u''$ using the basic algorithm.
+Note that neither of the vertices $v'$ and $v''$ can be contained in a distinguished tuple.
+If any vertex among $v_1,\ldots,v_{6-k}$ is contained in either at least three distinguished triples, or a distinguished pair and another distinguished tuple, color that vertex red and remove the \zloty{}s assigned to it, including the distinguished tuples containing it.
 Continue while such a vertex exists.
 Note that we remove at least seven \zloty{}s each time.
-If two distinguished triples share at least two vertices, replace them with a single distinguished pair containing two of the shared vertices, and repeat until no such distinguished triples exist.
+If two distinguished triples share at least two vertices, replace them with a single distinguished pair containing two of the shared vertices, and repeat until no such two distinguished triples exist.

 We next analyze two cases depending on the value of $k$. \begin{itemize} \item {\bf Case $k=1$:} If the vertices $v_1,\ldots,v_5$ are contained in at least two distinguished tuples, then these tuples are either two disjoint distinguished pairs, a disjoint distinguished pair and triple, or two distinguished triples sharing a single vertex.
-In each case, it is possible to color two vertices from $v_1\ldots,v_5$ in such a way that at least one vertex from $v_1,\ldots,v_3$, at least one vertex form $v_3,\ldots,v_5$, and at least one vertex from each distinguished tuple are red.
+In each case, it is possible to color two vertices from $v_1\ldots,v_5$ in such a way that at least one vertex from $v_1,\ldots,v_3$, at least one vertex form $v_3,\ldots,v_5$, and at least one vertex from each distinguished tuple is red.
 Since we have removed at least 16 \zloty{}s ($12$ \zloty{}s assigned among the vertices $v'$, $v''$ and at least four of the vertices $v_1,\ldots,v_5$ contained in the distinguished tuples, and at least four \zloty{}s assigned among the two distinguished tuples), we have saved at least two \zloty{}s.

 So, we can assume that there is at most one distinguished tuple.
 If this tuple contains the vertex $v_3$, we color $v_3$ red and remove all remaining vertices and \zloty{}s.
 In this way, we remove at least $10$ \zloty{}s (eight \zloty{}s assigned among the vertices $v'$, $v''$ and at least two of the vertices $v_1,\ldots,v_5$ contained in the distinguished tuple; and at least two \zloty{}s assigned to the distinguished tuple), so we have saved at least three \zloty{}s.